-I love the Levain Bakery Chocolate Peanut Butter Chip Cookies even more than their regular chocolate chip, and over the years I’ve tried making Levain copcats at home.
+I love the Levain Bakery Chocolate Peanut Butter Chip Cookies even more than their regular chocolate chip, and over the years I’ve tried making Levain copycats at home.
 There are pictures to prove it!

 My favorite are the ones made with Hershey’s Dark.
 For some reason it goes very well with the Reese’s Peanut Butter Chips.
 But I’ve tried with Guittard Cocoa Rouge, Valrhona Dutch, Hershey’s Natural and Ghirardelli, and the Hershey’s Dark once win every time.